thismarioperez/squarespace-project-boilerplate/project_title/README.md

 ## Project Overview
 The PROJECT_TITLE project is a complex web-app built on the Squarespace developer platform introduced for Squarespace 7.
 This repo is used to build custom scripts, styles, layouts, and more for a developer-mode-enabled Squarespace site.

 Squarespace websites, by default, come with Git installed.
 Each Squarespace website is essentially running live on its own master branch and we cannot change that.
-Use this project to manage the source files that will ultimately be bundled into a template folder to be pushed to either a Staging or Live Squarespace site.
+Use this project to manage the source files that will ultimately be bundled into a template folder to be pushed to either a Development/Staging or Production/Live Squarespace site.

 ## Project Details